Five Core Elements of a Healthy Marriage

 Call to Action

-Living the Christ-life is costly.
-It’s time-consuming.
-You can’t shovel your spouse or other family members off to church and expect them to be like Jesus.
-It would be best if you lay down your life for them.
-Christ came to die, and He’s called us to do the same in an analogous way (Luke 9:23).
+Living the Christ life is challenging, costly, and time-consuming.
+You can’t pass your spouse or other family members off to the church and expect them to teach your loved ones how to be like Jesus.
+A better option is for you to lay down your life for them.
+Christ came to die, and He’s called us to do the same—in an analogous way (Luke 9:23).
 I’m asking you to make a decision.
+Will you talk through the questions in this chapter with your spouse?
+My hope is for you both to assess yourself and each other so you will know how to change uniquely and as a couple.

-Because there are many questions here, it may be better to go on several dates over the next few weeks to give each of you adequate time to talk to God and each other.
-I guarantee that if you both will humbly interact with each other and with God, He will transform your lives and your marriage as you walk through these questions.
+There are many questions throughout this chapter.
+With humility, kindness, teachability, vulnerability, and motivation as your drivers, there is no reason for you not to change.
+Because there are many questions here, it may be better to go on several life-over-coffee dates over the next few weeks to give each of you adequate time to talk to God and each other.
+I guarantee that if you both humbly interact with each other and with God, He will transform your hearts, lives, and marriage as you walk through these questions.

 Need More Help?